 Overview Personal Tax VAT, GST and trade Business tax Links and resources British Columbia Individuals: Climate action tax credit increase - In July 2020, a one-time special payment will be made by British Columbia to individuals through an increase in the maximum amounts under its BC Climate Action Tax Credit.
 In addition, the income threshold amount (at which the credit is reduced to zero) is increased for the one-time special payment.
 Individuals who are currently receiving BC climate action tax credit payments for the 2019-20 benefit year and who have not been able to file their 2019 income tax return by 30 April (and are taking advantage of the extended personal tax return filing deadline to 1 June) will receive the one-time special payment of the BC climate action tax credit for July 2020, with the payment amount being based on their 2018 tax return information.
 If 2019 tax returns are not received and assessed by early September 2020, the individual will have to repay the estimated amount that was issued for July 2020.
 Extended tax filing and payment deadlines - Many deadlines are deferred until 30 September 2020, effective 23 March 2020.
 This includes the extension of filing and payment deadlines for PST, employer health tax, motor fuel tax, carbon tax, tobacco tax, and municipal and regional district tax.
 Deferral of certain budget measures - Measures announced in the 2020 BC budget (tabled on 18 February 2020) to expand PST registration requirements for Canadian sellers of goods, as well as for Canadian and foreign sellers of software and telecommunication services, and to impose PST on e-commerce transactions and on sweetened carbonated drinks, with effect from 1 July 2020, will be deferred.
 Similarly, the scheduled increase to the carbon tax, which was to take effect on 1 April 2020, will be deferred.
 Reduction in school property tax for 2020 - School property tax mill rates for commercial properties (i.e., classes 4, 5, 6, 7, and 8) are reduced for the 2020 tax year to achieve an average 25% reduction in the total property tax bill for most businesses.
 This enhances the already announced 50% mill rate reduction in the business and light and major industry property classes (i.e., classes 4, 5, and 6).
-School property tax late payment penalties for businesses - For rural area properties, late payment penalties for commercial properties (i.e., classes 4, 5, and 6).
-Postponed property tax late payment penalties for businesses - For rural area properties, late payment penalties for commercial properties (i.e., classes 4, 5, 6, 7, and 8) are postponed to 3 November 2020.
+School property tax late payment penalties for businesses - For rural area properties, late payment penalties for commercial properties (i.e., classes 4, 5, 6, 7 and 8) are postponed to 3 November 2020.
 Rural property tax due dates have not changed.
-EY materials EY Tax Alert 2020 Issue No. 22 Government materials BC news release - COVID-19 Action Plan BC COVID-19 Action Plan - Provincial Tax Changes BC - COVID-19 tax changes BC - COVID-19 tax changes BC - Climate action credit - enhanced July 2020 payment BC Gov News - New supports for businesses BC news item re.
+EY materials EY Tax Alert 2020 Issue No. 22 Government materials BC news release - COVID-19 Action Plan BC COVID-19 Action Plan - Provincial Tax Changes BC - COVID-19 tax changes BC Ministry of Finance - COVID- 19 Sales Tax Changes BC - Climate action credit - enhanced July 2020 payment BC Gov News - New supports for businesses BC news item re.
 Logging Tax BC PST Notice 2020-003 re.
 Multijurisdictional Vehicles Order in Council No. 223 re.
-PST (Multijurisdictional Vehicles) Remission Regulation Order in Council No. 222 re.
-PST Exemption and Refund Regulation
+PS (Multijurisdictional Vehicles) Remission Regulation Order in Council No. 222 re.
+PS Exemption and Refund Regulation